psendyk/blackjack/index.md

 Now each player is allowed to play their turn.
 A player’s turn consists of either hitting or standing (in which case their turn is over).
 Everytime they hit a card is appended to their hand.
 This hand is then checked to make sure they haven’t busted.
 Aces are handled automatically by choosing the highest possible value without having the hand bust.
 If all players have not busted after their turns, the dealer gets its turn.
 It is forced to hit until it busts or passes a hand value of 17.
 If the dealer busts, everyone who hasn’t busted wins.
 If the dealer doesn’t bust, every player who hasn’t busted that has a higher hand value than the dealer wins.
 The game is now over and all variables are reset.
 #### Kinematics
+The robot kinematics and the various actions are broken down into several smaller poses, located in `arm_kinematics.py`.

 When testing to find out what positions we wanted Baxter in for its various actions, we found that MoveIt did not produce consistent or desirable results.
 For example, when Baxter draws and looks at a card the card should be tilted up at an angle to face the head camera, but MoveIt frequently held the card perfectly straight and not at a good camera angle.
 Therefore, we ended up using a combination of both forward and inverse kinematics to consistently achieve very specific desired postures.
 #### Computer Vision